 The large provision in construction and engineering and associated technologies on the Weybridge campus continues to be distinctive in meeting the needs of our locality.
-Hair & Beauty meets growing demand on both campuses and the salon that is planned to be opened on Ashford High Street in 2021 will create further opportunities for industry-based learning.
+Hair & Beauty meets growing demand on both campuses and the salon that opened on Ashford High Street in 2021 will create further opportunities for industry-based learning.